MIRI spectrophotometry of GN-z11: Detection and nature of an optical red continuum component: Results and discussion

 \subsection{Origin of the red excess emission}

-As already shown in the previous sections, the flux in the F770W filter, and in the low-significance (3$\sigma$) F1000W value, shows an excess that cannot be fully explained by the combination of a young and intermediate age stellar populations, even when including the contribution by the nebular emission (\ie the narrow \Ha line detected with the MRS).
-This excess hints to the presence of a source radiating at (rest-) wavelengths of 0.66 to 0.86\micron.
+As has already been shown in the previous sections, the flux in the F770W filter, and in the low-significance (3$\sigma$) F1000W value, shows an excess that cannot be fully explained by the combination of young and intermediate-age stellar populations, even when including the contribution by the nebular emission (\ie the narrow \Ha line detected with the MRS).
+This excess hints at the presence of a source radiating at (rest-) wavelengths of 0.66 to 0.86\micron.
 The excess at these wavelengths can be interpreted as the emission produced by either the presence of a dusty torus of an AGN or dust associated with the extremely compact starburst identified in GN-z11.